Red fox: Taming and domestication

 In their unmodified wild state, red foxes are generally unsuitable as pets.
-Many supposedly abandoned kits are adopted by well-meaning people during the spring period, though it is unlikely that vixens would abandon their young.
-Actual orphans are rare and the ones that are adopted are likely kits that simply strayed from their den sites.
+Many supposedly abandoned kits are adopted by well-meaning people in spring, although it is unlikely that vixens would abandon their young.
+Actual orphans are rare, and those that are adopted are probably just kits that have strayed from their dens.
 Kits require almost constant supervision; when still suckling, they require milk at four-hour intervals day and night.
 Once weaned, they may become destructive to leather objects, furniture and electric cables.
 Though generally friendly toward people when young, captive red foxes become fearful of humans, save for their handlers, once they reach 10 weeks of age.
 They maintain their wild counterparts' strong instinct of concealment and may pose a threat to domestic birds, even when well-fed.
 Although suspicious of strangers, they can form bonds with cats and dogs, even ones bred for fox hunting.
 Tame red foxes were once used to draw ducks close to hunting blinds.

 White to black individual red foxes have been selected and raised on fur farms as "silver foxes".
 In the second half of the 20th century, a lineage of domesticated silver foxes was developed by Russian geneticist Dmitry Belyayev who, over a 40-year period, bred several generations selecting only those individuals that showed the least fear of humans.
 Eventually, Belyayev's team selected only those that showed the most positive response to humans, thus resulting in a population of silver foxes whose behaviour and appearance was significantly changed.
 After about 10 generations of controlled breeding, these foxes no longer showed any fear of humans and often wagged their tails and licked their human caretakers to show affection.
-These behavioural changes were accompanied by physical alterations, which included piebald coats, floppy ears in kits and curled tails, similar to the traits that distinguish domestic dogs from grey wolves.
+These behavioural changes were accompanied by physical alterations, which included piebald coats, floppy ears in kits and curled tails; these traits are caused by neoteny, which is also the cause of some of the differences between domestic dogs and grey wolves.